rweisshaar1/readme-generator/README/README.md

 - Answer the prompts.
 - When the prompts are completed, a professional readme is created and added to the same project folder.

+## Starter Files:
+- I added a folder entitled starter files, which contains the files I was given to work with.

 ## Screen Shot Video:
 <video width="620" height="540" controls>
   <source src="screen-recording.mov" type="video/mp4">